mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/ui.md

 ![example:conceptdiagram](images/conceptdiagram_example.png)

 Create a new root node of the type [ConceptDiagram](http://127.0.0.1:63320/node?ref=r%3A40ee9130-2844-4f59-96e6-d12b358ca46c%28com.mbeddr.mpsutil.conceptdiagram.structure%29%2F2634829965774842138).
 The editor should now contain an empty editor.
 You can drag nodes from the *Diagram Palette* to the diagram.
 If nodes from other languages are needed, add the language to the *languages* section.

+The following options are available:

+- **auto populate** dynamically creates the diagram on the fly for all listed languages or for the module itself if it is a language
+- **ignore deprecated concepts** doesn't show deprecated concepts in the diagram
+- **auto layout on init** runs the automatic layouting algorithm when you open the diagram and no layout data exist.
+- **don't save layout data** disables the mechanism to save the layout data in the model.
+It can be combined with the previous option.

+The following buttons can be pressed depending on the configuration:

+- **Populate** fills the diagram based on the current provided/available information.
+- **Populate (ignore deprecated nodes)** also fills the diagram but excludes deprecated concepts
+- **Clear** removes the contents of the diagram

 #### Dependencies Diagram